 The study and practice of medicine is based on modern concepts in the natural sciences – biology, chemistry, and physics – and on an appreciation of and familiarity with the scientific method.
 To ensure that all entering medical students possess a strong foundation in the basic science principles that underlie medicine, most medical schools have established minimum undergraduate science course requirements for admission.
 Yet, because medicine is practiced in a social context and physicians must be able to communicate effectively with people from a variety of backgrounds and experiences, a growing number of medical schools also require students to take courses in the humanities and social sciences.

 Medical schools typically require successful completion of two semesters of biology, physics, general chemistry, organic chemistry, and English.
 All science courses must include a laboratory component.
 In addition, most medical schools require biochemistry and some require calculus and statistics.
-The table below gives an overview of the most common courses required by medical schools.
-Because the specific pre-med course requirements vary from school to school, you should refer to the Medical School Admission Requirements (MSAR) or medical schools' individual web sites to research the course requirements for the medical school(s) you plan on applying to.
+Because the specific pre-med course requirements vary from school to school, you should refer to the Medical School Admission Requirements (MSAR) or medical schools' individual web sites to research the course requirements for the medical school(s) you plan to apply to.